danstadler-newrelic/apigee-dt-backend/README.md

 **test environment**
-- Ubuntu 18
+- Ubuntu 16

 **prerequisites**

 1) if you want to build this and run it using npm start:
+- when doing this, you'll have to edit your newrelic.yml file yourself, or work on your environment variables

 - Node
 - npm
 - build tools
 (i.e. go here https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-16-04 and start from "How To Install Using a PPA", and make sure you go all the way through: sudo apt-get install build-essential

-2) If you want to run this just using Docker and docker-compose:
+2) If you want to run this just using Docker:
 - Docker
-- docker-compose

 **Clone the source code**
 - https://github.com/danstadler-newrelic/apigee-dt-backend

-**Step 1: modify your docker-compose.yml file**
+**Step 1: modify your Dockerfile**
 - tbese 3 lines need to be updated with your own values.
       - NEW_RELIC_APP_NAME=your-app-name-here
       - NEW_RELIC_LICENSE_KEY=your-license-key-here